esp light jeep

 What happens exactly?
 The steering angle sensor detects whether or not your wheel is centered.
 To center the wheel, the given procedure is to first turn the wheel twice to the right, then twice to the left, and finally back to the center.

 That should allow the sensor to reset and thus the light would go away.
-In some cases, however, this doesn’t work and you may have to explore alternative solutions, which I will explain in the next section.
+In some cases, however, this doesn’t work and you may have to explore alternative solutions, which we will explain in the next section.

-Possible Solutions to the ESP/BAS Light Question Luckily, there are many things you can do about this, some of which can help you avoid getting a bill from a mechanic.
+Luckily, there are many things you can do about this, some of which can help you avoid getting a bill from a mechanic.
 Let’s look at some different ideas:

 Steering Wheel Turns